India's IT Landscape — Why Now?

 - File monthly GST returns (GSTR-1 + GSTR-3B)

-- Deduct and deposit TDS monthly; file quarterly TDS returns
+- Deduct and deposit TDS monthly; file quarterly returns

 - Pay advance tax in 4 instalments each financial year